Staff Attorney Job Opening

 Fellowship and Internship Opportunities

-- Fellowships: The Education Law Center seeks to sponsor applicants for postgraduate legal fellowships to start in the fall of 2015.
-Applicants should be law students graduating in the spring of 2015 (current 2Ls) or current law clerks and should have a demonstrated commitment to public interest law.
+The Education Law Center – Pennsylvania seeks to sponsor applicants for postgraduate legal fellowships to start in the Fall of 2017.
+Applicants should be law students graduating in the Spring of 2017 or current law clerks and should have a demonstrated commitment to public interest law.

-- Interested candidates should send application materials (cover letter, resume, law school transcript, list of references and writing sample) as soon as possible, but no later than August 1, 2014 to Janice Jackson.
+Interested candidates should send application materials (cover letter, resume, law school transcript, list of references and writing sample) to email@example.com.